bmatiasx/go-task-mgr/README.md

 clearer.

 ## Instructions
-To run the application first open a CLI and then move to the `cmd` directory.
-There type in the CLI the following command to run the application:
+Since this application is containerized Docker is needed to run it.
+If you don't have it installed you can check the following [guide](https://docs.docker.com/engine/install/) to install Docker in your computer.

+Once installed go to the root directory and execute the command:

+> docker-compose up

+Now the application is running on port 9090.

+You can check it by sending a request to the welcome API which is at `<host>:9090/api/v1/welcome` The response should look like:

 ```
-go run main.go
+{
+    "message": "Welcome to the Card Service"
+}
 ```

+## Cards
-There are three task types that we can create with this API.
+There are three card types that we can create with this API.
 Those are:
 - issue
 - bug
 - task